-Overall, 2018 had lower wind speeds, slightly higher temperatures, and slightly more moisture than previous years.
-Yet the mean of 2018 MDA8 ozone is between 4.4 and 7.2 ppb higher (Figure 4-2).
+Overall, 2018 had lower wind speeds, slightly higher temperatures, and slightly more moisture compared to previous years.
+Yet the mean of 2018 MDA8 ozone is between 4.4 and 7.2 ppb higher than other years (Figure 4-2).
 Compared to 2014-2017, the summer of 2018 had more California wildfires (Figure 1-1) and relatively stagnant weather conditions (Figure 4-1).
 This increased background ozone levels in the LVV (Figure 4-2), resulting in a higher number of ozone exceedances than in previous years.